-Failure of the specimen/component is expected when the number of cycles has reached N = 0.
+Failure of the specimen or component is expected when the number of cycles has reached N = 0.
 The importance of the loading history is recognised, but the loading sequence is still neglected [Vog16].

 The simplest non-linear damage accumulation model is the 'Miner general' model.